6 Signs They're Not Into You (And When to Back Off)

 But remember, even getting a message from them doesn’t suddenly mean they’ve changed their mind.

-They mightjust be a decent and polite human being who returns messages or doesn’t want to hurt your feelings.
+They might just be a decent and polite human being who returns messages or doesn’t want to hurt your feelings.

-So, that’s all good when it’s early days and you’re just trying to let them know you're keen.
+That can be all good when it’s early days and you’re just trying to let them know you're keen.
+But what if something's happened between you already and you want to take things further?

 How do you make sure they’re thinking the same thing?